Deštné v Orlických horách: Sights

 The main landmark of Deštné v Orlických horách is the Church of Saint Mary Magdalene.
 It was built in the Baroque style in 1723–1726.
 The church was built according to the design by Jan Santini Aichel and was probably one of his last works.

 The Velká Deštná observation tower was opened in 2019.
 It replaced an old wooden tower, demolished in 2010.
 The new observation tower has a steel structure covered with wood and is 19 m high.
-The observation tower is among the three most visited observation towers in the country with about 100,000 visitors per year.
+The observation tower is among the four most visited observation towers in the country with about 100,000 visitors per year.